bairuiz/Universal-Trust-Token/README.md

 This will start the python server which calls the other modules too.
 ```
 - Issue ctrl+c interrupt to close server.
+- Change the IP address in PythonServer to localhost or other addresses

 Steps to run app:
 =====